Supportkeyboard_arrow_right

 How does a Digital Load Cell Circuit work?

-Structurally, a load cell is made of a metallic body (i.e. flexure) to which strain gauges are bonded.
-The sensor body is usually made of aluminum or stainless steel, which gives the sensor two important characteristics: (1) provides the sturdiness to withstand high loads and (2) has the elasticity to minimally deform and return to its original shape when the force is removed.
+A load cell is built around a metallic structure, or “flexure,” to which strain gauges are precisely bonded.
+Typically made of durable materials like aluminum or stainless steel, the flexure provides two essential properties: (1) robust strength to endure high loads and (2) elasticity to deform under force and then return to its original shape.

 Fig. 1: Strain Gauge Load Cell Circuit Diagram — Full Bridge Wheatstone Circuit.